DanielHearn/danielhearn.github.io/src/blog/content/blog/sprawlopolis/index.md

 ### Other Expansions

 I've yet to try the Roadworks expansions, but will update this review once I've done so.
 The combo expansions are also available to combine Sprawlopolis with Agropolis and Naturopolis.

+### Solo Challenges

+The [Button Shy Games' Discord](https://discord.com/invite/aUBMvnu) runs regular solo challenges for many of their games.
+With the 'opolis series have their most active challenges.
+These require completing a game with specific scoring cards, often with the more complex and difficult challenges.

 ### Conclusion